mob8607/darts-boat/documentation/development.md

 ### Install dependencies

-To install the frontend dependency you need [npm](https://www.npmjs.com/get-npm) installed.
+To install the frontend dependencies you need [npm](https://www.npmjs.com/get-npm) installed.
 After you install it run the following command in the project root directory:

 ```bash